dbroockman/repeated-online-panel-experiments/README.md

 The Tango API accepts a POST request, but Qualtrics and SurveyGizmo are only capable of placing GET requests.
 A simple go-between is available [here](tango).
 We set up a server on [Heroku](https://www.heroku.com) that runs this go-between microservice.

 Qualtrics does have a service called [Blast Rewards](https://www.qualtrics.com/innovation-exchange/tango-card/) that sends out gift cards to respondents using Tango.
 We are not familiar with how this works, but it may be easier than using the go-between.

+See our companion paper [Increasing Response Rates and Representativeness of Online Panels Recruited by Mail: Evidence from Experiments in 12 Original Surveys](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3136245) for recommendations on incentive amounts.

 ### Brite Verify - Email Verification